-High-speed switches like our Lab Brick models are integral parts of many test systems, so I'll explain how easy it is to configure them in this blog.
+High-speed switches, like our Lab Brick models are integral parts of many test systems.
 Lab Brick software lets you operate your switch (or switches) in four modes.
 Manual control mode lets you operate the switch from the computer's display.
-You just select “Internal” in the Switch Control window and in the Switch Setting window select the path you want to connect.
+You just select “Internal” in the switch control window ,and in the switch setting window, select the path you want to connect.

 In Fast-Switch Mode (Pulse), very useful for use as a pulse monitor, the active RF channel switches between RFC/RF1 and RFC/RF2.
 You can select pulse width and repetition intervals between 100 ns and 999 s and the minimum pulse 100 ns.
 In the mode simply choose “Internal” from the Switch control window, then “Fast Switch Mode”, and enter our desired pulse width and repetition Intervals.
 In the Pulsed Output section, choose “On”.

-In pattern switching mode, you can program the active RF channel to switch in any sequence by selecting the connection sequence and the duration of each connection.
+In Pattern Switching Mode, you can program the active RF channel to switch in any sequence by selecting the connection sequence and the duration of each connection.
 Minimum duration at each switch location is 1 ms and maximum duration is 100,000 s.
-In many situations it is desirable to control the states of the Lab Brick switch from an external source via TTL logic commands.
-Rather than showing them here, just refer to the manual, which provides the control tables, which are very easy to construct.
+In many situations, it is desirable to control the states of the Lab Brick switch from an external source via TTL logic commands.
+Rather than showing them here, please refer to the manual that came included with your RF switch, roviding the control tables, which are very easy to construct.

-Remember, you can always save your current settings within the device by simply clicking “File” at the top of the display and “Save Current Settings”.
-When the Lab Brick switch is operated again, it will automatically set up to this set of parameters.
+Please remember, you can always save your current settings within the device by simply clicking “File” at the top of the display and “Save Current Settings”.
+When your Lab Brick switch is operated again, it will automatically set up to this set of parameters.